taosdata/TDengine/docs-en/14-reference/05-taosbenchmark.md

 taosBenchmark -I stmt -n 200 -t 100
 ```

-In the above command, `taosBenchmark` will create the default database named `test`, create the default super table named `meters`, create 100 subtables in the super table and insert 200 records for each subtable.
+In the above command, `taosBenchmark` will create the default database named `test`, create the default super table named `meters`, create 100 subtables in the super table and insert 200 records for each subtable using parameter binding.

 ### Run with the configuration file